microservices-march/messenger/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the messenger.
+The following is a set of guidelines for contributing to this repository.
 We really appreciate that you are considering contributing!

 #### Table Of Contents